* Acquisition includes $750 mln in cash, $250 mln net debt

 flagship brand Cartier.

-to work together through a diamond sourcing deal under Monday's
+together through a diamond sourcing deal under Monday's

 purchase, which includes Swatch taking on $250 million of debt.